 Id. at 288-89 (footnotes omitted).
-Accordingly, the Court determined that the party challenging federal jurisdiction in an action initiated in federal court bore the burden of proving to a legal certainty that the amount in controversy does not exist.
+Thus the Court determined that the party challenging federal jurisdiction in an action initiated in federal court bore the burden of proving to a legal certainty that the amount in controversy does not exist.

-The Court then turned to the question of whether a plaintiff could extinguish federal diversity jurisdiction by a post-removal reduction of the amount in controversy.
+The Court then turned to the question of whether a plaintiff could oust federal diversity jurisdiction by a postremoval reduction of the amount in controversy.
 The Court held that "events occurring subsequent to removal which reduce the amount recoverable, whether beyond the plaintiff's control or the result of his volition, do not oust the district court's jurisdiction once it has attached."
 Id. at 293 (footnote omitted).
-In dictum, while discussing the merits of its holding, the Court opined that if a plaintiff "does not desire to try his case in the federal court he may resort to the expedient for suing for less than the jurisdictional amount, and though he would be justly entitled to more, the defendant cannot remove."
+In dictum while discussing the merits of its holding, the Court opined that if a plaintiff "does not desire to try his case in the federal court he may resort to the expedient for suing for less than the jurisdictional amount, and though he would be justly entitled to more, the defendant cannot remove."
 Id. at 294.

-The panel below (like the Ninth Circuit in Lowdermilk), misapplied the Court's dictum to justify inverting the Court's analysis in St. Paul Mercury to impose the legal-certainty requirement on the removing defendant, the proponent of federal jurisdiction.
+The panel below (as well as the Ninth Circuit in Lowdermilk), adopted the Court's dictum to justify inverting the Court's analysis in St. Paul Mercury to impose the legal certainty on the removing defendant, the proponent of federal jurisdiction.
 Morgan, 471 F.3d at 474; Lowdermilk, 479 F.3d at 999.
-The panel stated that because "CAFA does not change the proposition that the plaintiff is the master of her own claim," it is appropriate to impose the legal-certainty test on the defendant to prove the amount in controversy exists.
+The panel stated that because "CAFA does not change the proposition that the plaintiff is the master of her own claim," it is appropriate to impose the legal certainty test on the defendant to prove the amount in controversy exists.
 Morgan, 471 F.3d at 474.

-The panel's inverted St. Paul Mercury analysis would have been improper in 1938, but developments in the law since St. Paul Mercury have made even more problematic the panel's reliance on the Court's dictum to give credence to a plaintiff's ad damnum as a basis of avoiding federal jurisdiction.
+Even if the panel's inverted St. Paul Mercury analysis would have been proper in 1938, developments in the law have made reliance upon the plaintiff's ad damnum highly problematic.
 As the Fifth Circuit recognized in De Aguilar, the Court's dictum in St. Paul Mercury "was premised on the notion that the plaintiff would not be able to recover more in state court than what was alleged in the state court complaint."
-De Aguilar, 47 F.3d at 1410.
-This premise was nearly universally held at the time of St. Paul Mercury.
-For example in St. Paul Mercury, the Court cited Woods v.
+Id. at 1410.
+For example, in Woods v.
 Massachusetts Protective Association, 34 F.2d 501 (E.D.
 Ky.
-1929) to demonstrate a plaintiff's ability to avoid federal diversity jurisdiction by pleading less than the jurisdictional amount.
-St. Paul Mercury, 303 U.S. at 294.
+1929), cited in St. Paul Mercurv in support of the plaintiff's ability to avoid federal diversity jurisdiction by pleading less than the jurisdictional amount, the plaintiff sued for an amount under the jurisdictional amount.
 Under the state provision in that case, "if there had been no removal and an answer had been filed, plaintiff would not have been entitled to judgment for more than [the amount pleaded]."
-Woods, 34 F.2d at 504; see also Iowa C. Ry., 236 U.S. at 309 ("[t]he state court had authority to determine the effect of the prayer to the petition and it decided that, under the petition, no more than the amount prayed for could be recovered in the action"); Harley v.
+Id. at 504; see also Iowa Cent.
+Ry., 236 U.S. at 309 ("[t]he state court had authority to determine the effect of the prayer to the petition and it decided that, under the petition, no more than the amount praved for could be recovered in the action"); Harlev v.
 Fireman's Fund Ins.
 Co., 245 F. 471, 476 (W.D.
 Wash.
+1913)

-1913) (plaintiff cannot recover more than the amount demanded in the initial pleading); Maine v.
+(plaintiff cannot recover more than the amount demanded in the initial pleading); Maine v.
 Gilman, 11 F. 214, 215 (C.C.D.
 Me.
 1882) (same).